tatey/LIFXHTTPKit/README.markdown

 ### Observers

 Use observers to opt-in to light target state changes.
-Observers are triggered as the result of remote network responses or locally initiated operations.
-Either way, it's a good place to put all your logic for updating a view.
+State may change as the result of a network response, or a locally initiated operation.
+Either way, you're less likely to have bugs if you place your logic for updating views here.

 ``` swift
 class LightView: NSView {